-- A variable is a container that stores a value. - Once we declare a variable, the system allocates a memory space for it. - A value may then be stored in that space. - In C++, each variable must be specified a data type. - It tells the system how to allocate memory spaces. - It tells the system how to interpret those 0s and 1s stored there. - The data type will also determine how operations are performed on the variable. - Four attributes of a (typical) variable: - Type. - Name. - Value. - Address.
+- A variable is a container that store a value. - Once we declare a variable, the system allocate a memory space for it. - A value may then be stored in that space. - In C++, each variable must be specified a data type. - It tells the system how to allocate memory spaces. - It tells the system how to interpret those 0s and 1s stored there. - The data type will also determine how operations are performed on the variable.